Interviews about Retirement for People with IDD

 The Institute on Community Integration’s Research and Training Center on Community Living (RTC-CL) at the University of Minnesota is conducting a study about retirement.
 The purpose of the study is to learn about social inclusion and retirement for older adults with intellectual and developmental disabilities (IDD).
 This is a voluntary opportunity for individuals with IDD to talk about their retirement.
 Retired adults with IDD and an ally of their choice will participate in a Zoom interview about their thoughts about retirement, the steps they took to retire, and what they are doing in retirement now.
 The ally can be a family member, significant other, friend, support staff, or another person who has known them for a year or more.

 WHO IS ELIGIBLE

 We are interviewing adults with IDD who are 45 or older and have left paid employment or decreased the number of hours they work in paid employment, and an ally.
-The adult with IDD needs to live in Minnesota.
 Interviews will take around 60 minutes.
 Interviews will take place on Zoom.

 WHY IT MATTERS

 We don’t know a lot about how, why, or when individuals with IDD retire, or the things that are important to them in retirement.
 Inclusion and the opportunity to lead a meaningful life at any age is important.
 This study uses the experiences of individuals with IDD and their ally to help us and others better understand what matters in retirement, and how the field can support individuals across the lifespan.

 - Individuals and their ally who complete an interview will each receive a $50 gift card.

 - This study has been approved by the University of Minnesota’s Institutional Review Board (IRB).